niconicoo0w0/CS445_FinalProject/README.md

 # CS445 Final Project - Skin Cancer Classification

 ## Introduction
-This project is a web-based application for classifying skin cancer through images using a Convolutional Neural Network (CNN).
-The application allows users to upload images of skin lesions and receive an immediate prediction of the skin lesion type.
-The backend model is implemented in Python using TensorFlow and Keras, and the front end is built using Flask.
+This is a web-based application for classifying skin cancer through images using a Convolutional Neural Network (CNN).
+Users could upload their skin lesions images and receive an immediate prediction of the disease type.

 ## Table of Contents
 - [Installation](#installation)